caligian/doom-evim/README.md

 4. Default keybindings which similar to doom-emacs.
 5. Wide array of utility functions available to the user for complex configuration: `after!`, `specs!`, `add-hook`, `define-keys`, etc
 6. Which-key and snippets work out of the box.
-7. Comprehensive inbuild documentation accessible via `:help`.
+7. Comprehensive inbuilt documentation accessible via `:help`.
+8. Easy snippet creation.
+9. Nice basic REPL.

 ## Installation

 ### Downloading the release